SpiNNakerManchester/SpiNNer/docs/source/spinner-wiring-guide.rst

   and cabinet 1.

-If multiple subsets are defined, cables matched by at least one of the subsets will be defined.
+If multiple subsets are defined, cables matched by at least one of the subsets will be selected.
 For example, the screenshot below was produced by the following command-line which defines two subsets::

 	$ spinner-wiring-guide -n 360 -l 0.15 0.3 0.5 0.9 --subset 0.*.* 0-1.*.*